-“Petit salé” (“Salted” pork) gets its name and its taste from a pork butcher tradition which consists in salting the pork meat to aid its conservation.
+Salted pork (called "Petit salé" in French which means "little salty") is salt cured pork.
+Petit salé gets its name and its taste from a pork butcher tradition which consists in salting the pork meat to aid its conservation.
 Pieces of pork, like the "palette" (shoulder) and bacon, are immersed in a brine, a very salty kind of stock.

 Ingredients for salted pork with lentils